Nomi/Linux-for-Embedded-Systems/README.md

 My solutions to the tasks from the LinES course at my university.

-### These were built for and tested on: Raspberry Pi 4 (referred to as RPi4 in various places in the project).
+### These were built for and tested on: Raspberry Pi 4.
+(Raspberry Pi 4 is also referred to as RPi4 in various places in the project).

 ### Technologies used: